openharmony/docs/docs-en/guide/building-the-home-page.md

     -   **index.css**

     A  **.css**  file contains many classes.
 Each class defines the position, size, font, color, and background color of a component.
-Each child component is added to the parent component, which means that the style file of the parent component affects how the child component will be displayed.
+Each child component is added to its parent component, and the style file of the parent component affects how the child component will be displayed.

     ```
     .pm25-value{